 How do I watch on my TV?

-All is not lost however.
-For motor sports fans wanting the traditional feel of sitting on the couch to watch all that burning rubber, you can also cast F1 TV streams from a browser using Apple Airplay or Google Chromecast, letting watching all the twists and turns on your big screen.(opens in new tab)
+You can also cast F1 TV streams from a browser using Apple Airplay (to an Apple TV box only) or Google Chromecast, letting watching all the twists and turns on your big screen.

 Where else can I watch F1?